sablierapp/sablier/docs/getting-started.md

 <!-- tabs:end -->

-?> We've assigned the group `demo` to the service and we use this to identify the workload i
+?> We've assigned the group `demo` to the service, and we use this to identify the workload i